MrMicrowaveOven/AlgorithmsCurriculum/lectures/intro_lecture.md

 # Strategies & Pitfalls

+## 1: Who enrolled in App Academy to become a software developer?
+* Why'd you want to be a software developer?

-## 1: Who's been on a full-time job hunt before?
+## 2: Who's been on a full-time job hunt before?
 * Can you share?
 * Hard on your self-esteem

-## 2: Highest predictors for job search?
+## 3: Highest predictors for job search?
 * Good news: Number of applications
 * Tech background, when applicable
 * Pedigree / Performance in the course
 * (Can't measure personality)

-## 3: Apply many places
+## 4: Apply many places
 * Very high economic stakes
 * Until you've applied 200 places, you just don't know.
 * You have to be a rockstar.